recolic/microsoft-intune-archlinux/README.md

 3. Run `seahorse` and is there Intune entries in your `login` keyring?
 Is it `set as default`?
 4. Run `ldd /usr/lib/libmsal_dbus_client.so`.
 Is there undefined reference?

+### Common errors

+- msft-identity-broker.service: Failed at step STATE_DIRECTORY spawning /opt/msft/identitybroker/bin/msft-identity-broker: Operation not permitted

+This is a permission issue.
+Please run `chmod 777 -R /opt/msft` as root.

+- msft-identity-broker.service: Failed to set up special execution directory in /home/USERNAME/.config: Operation not permitted

+This is also a permission issue while overwritting user config with root account manually.
+Please run `chown -R USERNAME /home/USERNAME/.config`.